 During fiscal 2009's first quarter, the Company granted options to purchase 50,000 shares of the Company's common stock to a privately held company in exchange for certain patents and other intellectual property.
 The options granted are exercisable at a price representing the fair value at the date of grant, are 100% exercisable on the date of grant and expire ten years after date of grant.
-The calculated fair value of these options is approximately \$121,000 and was determined using the Black-Scholes option pricing model based upon the market price of the underlying common stock as of the date of grant, reduced by the present value of estimated future dividends, using an expected quarterly dividend rate of zero, a calculated volatility factor of 110% and risk-free interest rate of 4.0%.
-Such calculated fair value has been charged in its entirety to the research and development expense line item in the accompanying consolidated statement of operations for this grant as of October 31, 2008.
-These stock option grants have been classified as equity instruments, and as such, a corresponding increase of \$121,000 has been reflected in additional paid-in capital in the accompanying balance sheet as of October 31, 2008.
+The calculated fair value of these options was approximately \$121,000 and was determined using the Black-Scholes option pricing model based upon the market price of the underlying common stock as of the date of grant, reduced by the present value of estimated future dividends, using an expected quarterly dividend rate of zero, a calculated volatility factor of 110% and risk-free interest rate of 4.0%.
+The expected term of these options is the same as the contractual term.
+Such calculated fair value has been charged in its entirety to the research and development expense line item in the accompanying consolidated statement of operations for this grant as of January 31, 2009.
+These stock option grants have been classified as equity instruments, and as such, a corresponding increase of approximately \$121,000 has been reflected in additional paid-in capital in the accompanying balance sheet as of January 31, 2009.